e0543978/tp/docs/UserGuide.md

 ### Deleting a person: `delete`

-You can delete the specified person from the contact book by `INDEX`.
+You can delete an existing person from the contact book by `INDEX`.

 Format: **`delete`** `INDEX`